 The City of Lakewood is one of six cities and towns that are members of the CCWC.
 The lead agency is Pierce County's Public Works department that has responsibility for surface water planning in the Chambers-Clover Creek Watershed (WRIA 12).
 The CCWC provides local agencies and citizens with an opportunity to coordinate their planning efforts for the benefit of the watershed.
-In 20072018, the CCWC published their its Watershed Action Agenda: Priorities for Focus within the Chambers-Clover Creek Watershed - 2007 20112018-2023.
-The Action Agenda establishes the following ten action itemsdesigned to meet the goals and objectives of the watershed council-three strategies that are designed to meet the goals and objectives of the watershed council.
+In 2007 2018, the CCWC published their its Watershed Action Agenda: Priorities for Focus within the Chambers-Clover Creek Watershed - 2007-2011 2018-2023 council.
 Within each strategy are recent or ongoing actions in Lakewood that implement the strategies.
-Commented [CP1]: Is this referring to the 2018-2023 CCWC action agenda, completed in 2018?